miracle2k/remember/README.rst

 Notable external libraries used:

    - backbone.js_  in a `modified <https://github.com/miracle2k/backbone>`_
-     version, which changes as used by Flow_.
+     version, with changes as used by Flow_.
    - jquery-elastic_ in a **modified** version, as used by Flow_.
    - moment.js_ for dates.
    - showdown.js_ for Markdown.